2023’s 10 Best-Performing Stocks - WTOP News

-The 2023 S&P 500 market rally continued in June as the Federal Reserve paused its interest rate hikes for the first time since March 2023.
-Investors are becoming increasingly confident the Fed can continue to bring down inflation and navigate a soft landing for the U.S. economy.
+The 2023 S&P 500 market rally continued in July as inflation, as measured by a gauge preferred by the Federal Reserve, fell to its lowest level in nearly two years.
+Investors are becoming increasingly confident that the Fed can continue to bring down inflation and navigate a soft landing for the economy.

-Top 2023 stock market performers include health care stocks with unique catalysts and stocks exposed to artificial intelligence technology.
+Top 2023 stock market performers include health care stocks with unique catalysts and companies exposed to artificial intelligence technology.
 Here are the 10 best-performing stocks of 2023 among companies that trade on major U.S. exchanges and have market capitalizations of at least $1 billion.
-Returns are through June 30:
+Total returns, which include dividends, are through July 31:

 |Stock